 Mathematics units at Campion cover both pure and applied mathematics.
 They offer insight into the historical and philosophical background, the nature of mathematics and current issues such as social aspects and statistical thinking.
 Their overall purposes are to give students the opportunity to develop habits of objective investigation and analysis whilst learning different approaches to problem-solving.

-Mathematics Units at Campion
+Studying Mathematics at Campion

 MAT101: Introduction to Mathematical Thought